omunroe-com/navewiki/In-The-Wild.md

 [nibjs](http://github.com/blambeau/nib.js) - Compile and Concatenate your CoffeeScript files for the browser

+[Stitch](http://github.com/sstephenson/stitch) - Stitch CommonJS modules together for the browser.
+Includes support for CoffeeScript and Eco modules.

 ### Templating
 [eco](http://github.com/sstephenson/eco) - Embedded CoffeeScript templates (the erb of CoffeeScript)